caleb221/CopperHead-TimePiece/README.md

   Watch Strap (20mm Thick)<br>
   External FTDI/CP2102 USB-TTL converter<br>
 # TODO
      Get a stencil/ hot air blower so I can solder on the MPU-9250 <br>
+     Make an addon with the modular breakouts (I2C/ UART) --> Raspberry pi 0 (with something cool idk, personal assistant?)
+               --> SD Card (SPI in Software, would need both ports) --> Geiger counter
+               --> C02 Monitor
+               --> Smart home / MQTT control (would need a UI sub directory added) --> Connect LoRa and control the smart farm! (this would take awhile)
+# Would Be Nice:
+     Waterproof case
+     Glass over screens
+     smaller PCB (if possible)
+     bigger battery
+     move buttons to bottom layer / change to right angled tactile buttons Use external RTC (PCF8563M / C434478)
-  Finish Android Application (web UI takes place of this for now) <br>
-  Finish BLE Server implementation (accepts data and updates internal filesystem, still testing though!) <br>
+     Android Application (web UI takes place of this for now) Use BLE Server implementation (commented out at bottom of code) --> accepts JSON data and updates internal filesystem Web Server uses same functions and tested, BLE with JSON is UNTESTED